Alva Lease Duckwall

 A second store was opened in Salina, in 1906, which Wilbur managed.
 More partnership stores were opened.
 Number 3 was opened at Manhattan, with Leslie Wagaman as manager.
 Later, two other brothers joined in partnership stores.
 Medrith managed a store that opened in Clay Center in 1910.
 Eldon worked in the Abilene store when Lease needed to spread his time among the other stores, the office, and the wholesale business that had been started to serve the stores.
 The Concordia store opened in 1911, followed by Junction City, and by Great Bend in 1914.
 A.L.
 Duckwall, as he was then known, was a partner in each of the seven stores.

 In 1915, a corporation was formed, which became "The A. L. Duckwall Stores Company."
 A.L. was President and General Manager.
 The warehouse and distribution business was incorporated as The Western Merchandise Company in 1918, with A. L. Duckwall as President and General Manager.
 Two qualities attributed to Duckwall in news accounts of the time were "square shooting" and his ability to get the most out of men without driving them.

 A. L. Duckwall married Retta White in 1904.
 Their family included two daughters, Doris and Donna, and one son, Junior.
 He belonged to the Lutheran Church, the Commercial Club, the Country Club, Rotary, Knights Templars, Shrine and the Democratic Party.
 He was a director of The Farmers National Bank, the Dickinson County Building & Loan, and the Abilene Realty Company, among others.

-With this foundation, in 1999, there are now 96 "Duckwall's Hometown Variety Stores" in 11 states operating under the Duckwall-Alco Stores, Inc. umbrella, still based in Abilene, KS.
+With this foundation, in 1999, there were now 96 "Duckwall's Hometown Variety Stores" in 11 states operating under the Duckwall-Alco Stores, Inc. umbrella, based in Abilene, Kansas.